 Mission Control: We had a variety of equipment set out on tables: joysticks, steering wheel and pedals from a driving video game, headphones, phones, keyboards, etc. We explained that some kids could pretend to be Mission Control on Earth while others went to space in the spaceship.
 (Click on the picture for a bigger image.)

-Dress-Up Items: We set next to the climber a collection Space Helmets and a couple space suits (tabards with flattened aluminum pans on them.)
+Dress-Up Items: We set next to the climber a collection of Space Helmets and a couple space suits (tabards with flattened aluminum pans on them, or silvery insulated bags with arm holes and neck holes.)
 They could also wear their jet packs they had made.

 Moon Walking: We had large sponges (like you use to wash a car.)
 Rubber band them onto kids’ feet, then have them walk – it feels odd – maybe like ‘walking on the moon.’